aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/vbaprojectreference/_index.md

 ### getLibid() {#getLibid--}

+<b>@deprecated.</b> Please use the 'libid' property instead.
 Gets and sets the Libid of the reference.

 ```javascript
 getLibid() : string;